tsuki-lang/tsuki/spec.md

    print("That ain't happening, sir")

 if correct.has_value
-   val ok = correct.unwrap
+   let ok = correct.unwrap
    print("The unwrapped value is: " ~ ok.to_string)
 ```

-As mentioned previously in the "`if` expressions" section, there exists a shorthand for checking and unwrapping an optional, called `if val`:
+As mentioned previously in the "`if` expressions" section, there exists a shorthand for checking and unwrapping an optional, called `if let`:

 ```
-if val ok = correct
+if let ok = correct
    print("The unwrapped value is: " ~ ok.to_string)
 ```